opoupeney/dfd/source/devguide/web-gcs/webgc-hzmenu.rst

 Horizontalmenu
 ==============

-A Horizontalmenu can have a static or dynamic representation.
+A Horizontalmenu (sometimes referred to as Navigation Bar) is a menu that is displayed horizontally usually across the top of a page.
+Each menu item can have an icon and any number of submenus.
+A Horizontalmenu can either have a static or dynamic representation.
+The static menu is created in the Menu editor and the dynamic menu is defined in the script for the view.

 |